 Review of the Marina Militare Mechanical Watch

-Panerai manufactures what I consider to be the ultimate watch but, unfortunately, these timepieces are well beyond my budget.
+Panerai manufactures what I consider to be the ultimate watch, but, unfortunately, these timepieces are well beyond my budget.
 I’ve tried replicas.
-My first cost only fifteen dollars and was absolutely beautiful.
+My first cost only 15 dollars and was absolutely beautiful.
 Over a one-month period, it literally fell apart.

 My second replica, although far more expensive, began to fail within two weeks.

 I’d all but given up when I received an unsolicited email from mywatchcode.
-They were offering the Parnis Marina Militare for fifty dollars plus another six to cover shipping.
+They were offering the Parnis Marina Militare for 50 dollars plus another six to cover shipping.

 While Parnis’s Marina Militare models are not branded Panerai, they are very close copies.
 After eight years of work accumulating evidence, Panerai’s parent company, Compagnie Financière Richemont SA, compelled the major eCommerce companies to cease sales of this watch.

 My understanding is that Parnis Marina Militare models are no longer in production and that all remaining stock is being sold off at discount prices.